gamesbook/protograf/docs/source/using_fonts.rst

 ..
 NOTE::

-    Font face names, and their associated file names, should be considered as **case-sensitive**!
+    Font names, and their associated file names, should be considered as **case-sensitive**!